Research

 1. Determine How Many Backlinks You Need

-Enter your keyword in a tool like Ahrefs’ Keyword Difficulty Checker:
+You can enter your keyword in a tool like Ahrefs’ Keyword Difficulty Checker:

 Comparison of easy and medium difficulty keywords on Ahrefs